cjerrington/cjerrington.github.io/src/posts/2023/2023-11-08-posting-from-my-phone.md

 ---
 title: Posting from my phone
-excerpt: 'In my last post, I tried to write from my phone, and it didn''t turn out well. '
+description: 'In my last post, I tried to write from my phone, and it didn''t turn out well. '
 draft: false
 date: 2023-11-08T06:00:00.000Z
 tags: